edubois/judymatch/README.md

 * Very fast pattern matching proof of concept (microsecond scale using petabytes of data)

 This repository contains an implementation of what we call 'Locality Sensitive Hashing'.
 Locality Sensitive Hashing functions can provide a very fast way to find neighbors of a given vector of any dimension in a database.
-I strongly believe it is a lot faster than quadtree, octree, etc...
-And have the advantage of beeing dimension-independant.
+It is a lot faster than quadtree, octree, etc.

-I actually invented this in 2009 when I was working on denoising algorithms.
-I had no idea that it was known by the R&D world.
+I invented this in 2008-2009 when I was working on denoising algorithms - it stayed in my head for a while.
+At this time, I had no idea it was known as 'Locality Senstive Hashing'.
-Anyway, the great idea in this project is that I use a judy-array to match vectors.

-The whole thing provides very nice results with one limitation: sometimes, as I use an approximation as a LSH function, the matcher gets really wrong.
-But in most cases, it finds the true best candidate.
+The algorithm provides very nice results with one limitation: sometimes, as I use an approximation as a LSH function, the O(1) matching fails and it takes a little more time to find the actual data.

 This project contains a C++ templated wrapper for judy arrays, meaning you can have GREAT results in terms of speed and high scalability.

 To me, finding a perfect (non approximative) LSH function is like a big deal in computer science.

-To test my current solution that uses DCT as a LSH function (not very good, I will write why on my blog very soon):
+To test my current solution that uses DCT as a LSH function:

 ```
 scons mode=release unittest